Bao Bolong Wetland Reserve: History

-On 1 January 1993, an area of 35 km² was first declared as Bao Bolong National Reserve.
-From 16 September 1996 on, it has covered an extended area of 220 km² (200 km² according to other sources).
+On 1 January 1993, an area of 35 km2 was first declared as Bao Bolong National Reserve.
+From 16 September 1996 on, it has covered an extended area of 220 km2 (200 km2 according to other sources).
 It was the first reserve in the Gambia to be acknowledged as a wetland area worthy of protection according to the Ramsar Convention.
 Since 1975, this convention, whose draft had been initiated by the United Nations Educational, Scientific and Cultural Organization (UNESCO), protects the habitat of water birds and Charadriiformes.
 For other nature reserves in the country, such as Tanbi Wetland Complex or Niumi National Park (NNP), a Ramsar acknowledgement is also being aimed at by the Gambian authorities.
 As with NNP, it is intended to extend Bao Bolong Wetland Reserve across the border and to jointly administrate the area with Senegalese authorities.

 Geography

 The reserve features a length of 22 kilometres and an approximate width of nine km.
 The western part is located in the Central Baddibu district while the eastern part adheres to Upper Baddibu, both of which belonging to the North Bank Division.

 Chiefly, the reserve is made up of the river Bao Bolong's estuary, one of the bigger tributaries of the river Gambia.
 It is located about 100 km away from the Gambia's mouth into Atlantic Ocean.
 The roughly 100 km long Bao Bolong river's spring is situated in Senegal.
 Furthermore, BBWR includes the rivers Salokini Bolong, Mandon Bolong, Duntu Malang Bolong, Tanku Bolong and Katchang Bolong.

 The Gambia river thereby formes the southern boundary of the protected area.
-Approximately two kilometres away on the opposite bank of the river, the roughly 115 km² large Kiang West National Park is located.
-A some two and a half kilometres wide zone of dense mangrove forest adjoines to the river.
-To the west lies the town of Salikenne (population about 4,000), which is also located near the Dobo Forest Park of 7.32 km².
-At the western border, the Jalabiro Forest Park of 0.59 km² can moreover be found.
+Approximately two kilometres away on the opposite bank of the river, the roughly 115 km2 large Kiang West National Park is located.
+A some two and a half kilometres wide zone of dense mangrove forest adjoins to the river.
+To the west lies the town of Salikenne (population about 4,000), which is also located near the Dobo Forest Park of 7.32 km2.
+At the western border, the Jalabiro Forest Park of 0.59 km2 can moreover be found.